Silas Hare: Public service

-He served as Chief justice of New Mexico in 1862 under the Confederate Government.
+In 1862, he was appointed as Chief Justice of New Mexico territory under the Confederacy, but resigned that year to accept a position as captain in the Confederate Army.
 Hare settled in Sherman, Texas, in 1865 and resumed the practice of law.
 He served as district judge of the criminal court 1873–1876.
 He served as delegate to the Democratic National Convention in 1884.

+Congress

 Hare was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 He was an unsuccessful candidate for renomination in 1890.

+Later career

 In 1890, Hare resumed the practice of law in Washington, D.C.

-Personal life and death
+Personal life

 In 1849, he married Octavia Elizabeth Rector of Circleville, Ohio.
 The couple had seven children: West Point cadet Luther Rector; Silas Jr who followed his father in public service; in addition to Winnie, Henry, George, Eula, and one child who died in infancy.
-Octavia died June 5, 1890 and is interred at West Hill Cemetery in Sherman, Texas.
+Octavia died June 5, 1890.

-In 1903, the 76-year-old Hare married for a second time to 66-year-old Mary Louise Kennedy in a secret ceremony in Baltimore, Maryland taking his friends by surprise.
+In 1903, the 76-year-old Hare married for a second time to 66-year-old Mary Louise Kennedy in a secret ceremony in Baltimore, Maryland, taking his friends by surprise.
 The elopement left the New York Times speculating about the honeymoon, "They have not returned, and the ex-Congressman's friends have no idea where they are."

+Death

-Silas Hare died in Washington, D.C. on November 26, 1908, and is interred with his first wife in Sherman, Texas.
+Silas Hare died in Washington, D.C., on November 26, 1908.

 Mary Louise Kennedy Hare died November 3, 1912.